drachtio/rtpengine-client/README.md

 client = new Client(9055, '192.168.1.10'); // listen on a specific port and address
 // or..
 client = new Client({port: 9055, host: '192.168.1.10'}); // listen on a specific port and address
+// or..
+client = new Client({timeout: 1500}); // wait a max of 1500 ms for each command reply, throw error on timeout
+// or..
+client = new Client({rejectOnFailure: true});
+// reject promise on any command if response from rtpengine has error
+// default behavior is to resolve with any response from rtpengine, even errors
 ```

 ## Making requests